Ali56Arif/Somali-Information-Retrieval-Corpus-and-Building-Somali-Search-Engine/README.md

 Enter your search query in the search box and press "Search" to see the relevant documents.

-## Project Structure
-**app.py**: The main application file that contains the Flask web server and handles loading the documents and search queries.

-**somali_ir_evaluation_corpus**: This directory contains the Somali text files that are indexed for search.

-**search.py**: The script responsible for processing search queries and returning results.

-**index_creator.py**: Creates an inverted index from the loaded documents to allow for fast searching.

-templates/: Contains the HTML templates (index.html, results.html) used for the web interface.

 #### Acknowledgments
 Special thanks to **Abdisalam Badel** for providing the Somali Information Retrieval Corpus.
 His work on bridging the gap between query translation and dedicated language resources for Somali has been invaluable to this project.